ff6347/gestalten-in-code/projects/this-is-not-a-leaf/index.md

 ![](./assets/ergebnis5.png)
 ![](./assets/ergebnis8.png)

-mBut still, people tend to draw the shapes comparative widely spread from each other.
+But still, people tend to draw the shapes comparative widely spread from each other.
 Hence, the first point in the instruction has to be changed - for example like this:

 > crisscross, in different sizes, almost touching.